Dean Whitehead: Oxford United

-Whitehead began the 2002–03 season as a first team regular in good form.
+Whitehead began the 2002–03 season as a first-team regular in good form.
 At the beginning of November, Whitehead's performances against Aston Villa and Rochdale were praised by Atkins.
 He continued with his impressive displays to the end of the year.
 Whitehead later scored his first goal of the season on 26 December, in a 3–0 win over AFC Bournemouth.
-However he found his first-team chances limited between January and March.
+However, he found his first-team chances limited between January and March.
 As a result, he was restricted to 22 appearances in 2002–03 as Oxford missed out on a play-off place by a single point.

 In 2003–04 season, Whitehead reclaimed his place in the team following the departure of Dave Savage.
-It wasn't until on 27 September 2003 when he scored his first goal of the season, in a 3–0 win over Northampton Town.
+On 27 September 2003, he scored his first goal of the season, in a 3–0 win over Northampton Town.
 He was praised for his performances in his run of first-team football.
 Whitehead scored his first brace of the season on 18 October, in a 4–0 win over Bury.
 He also scored a free kick on 1 November, helping his team to make a 3–1 comeback win over Darlington.
 As a result, he was offered a two–year contract by the club, which would keep him at the Kassam Stadium until 2006.
 On 21 February 2004, he scored against Bury for the second time that season, in a 1–1 draw.
 In a 2–1 loss against Macclesfield Town on 1 May, Whitehead captained the side for the first time, in the absence of Andy Crosby.
 By the end of the 2003–04 season, he made 47 appearances and scoring seven goals.
 Whitehead was named the club's Player of the Season.

 After playing for the club for five seasons, his contract expired and he turned down the offer of a new one from the club.
 Manager Graham Rix revealed that Whitehead would have been appointed as Crosby's successor as captain if he signed a new contract with the club.